uoou/AWildernessOfDragons/essay.md

 OFS: *Tolkien On Fairy-stories*, edited by Verlyn Flieger & Douglas Anderson, HarperCollins, 2008.
 AQT: *A Question of Time: J.R.R.
 Tolkien's Road to* Faërie, Verlyn Flieger, Kent State University Press, 1997.

+FR: *The Fellowship of the Ring*, in Tolkien, J.R.R., *The Lord of the Rings*, 50th Anniversary Edition, Houghton Mifflin Company, 2004.
+TT: *The Two Towers*, in Tolkien, J.R.R., *The Lord of the Rings*, 50th Anniversary Edition, Houghton Mifflin Company, 2004.
-Tolkien, J.R.R., *The Lord of the Rings*, 50th Anniversary Edition, Houghton Mifflin Company, 2004.
+RK: *The Return of the King*, in Tolkien, J.R.R., *The Lord of the Rings*, 50th Anniversary Edition, Houghton Mifflin Company, 2004.

 Tolkien, J.R.R., *Unfinished Tales of N&uacute;menor and Middle-earth*, edited by Christopher Tolkien, Houghton Mifflin Company, 1980.